 The role of the prostate is to secrete about 30% of the fluid that comprises the ejaculate.
 Prostatic secretions help prolong the lifespan of sperm in the vagina and contains high amount of zinc and a substance called prostate-specific antigen (PSA).
 PSA is an enzyme responsible for the liquefaction of semen and is normally only present in small amounts in serum.

 Epidemiologically, prostate cancer is the most common solid organ cancer in men and is currently the second leading cause of cancer death in men after lung cancer in the United States.
-About 1 in 9 men in the United States will be diagnosed with prostate cancer and over 3 million men have a prior diagnosis of prostate cancer.
-The risks of a new prostate cancer and death due to prostate cancer are highest in Black men, older men (mean age at diagnosis about 66 years), and in those with a first degree relative (brother or father) with prostate cancer.
+About 1 in 9 men in the United States will be diagnosed with prostate cancer, and over 3 million men have a prior diagnosis of prostate cancer.
+The highest risks are observed in Black men, older men (average age at diagnosis around 66), and those with a first-degree relative (brother or father) with prostate cancer.

 Prostate Cancer Screening: Background of Controversies

-The clinical use of serum PSA (prostate-specific antigen) to detect prostate cancer emerged in the late 1980s.
-This led to the diagnosis of many cases of early-stage prostate cancers in the 1990s.
-Prior to this point, men with prostate cancer would most often present symptomatic with incurable, metastatic disease.
+The clinical use of serum PSA to detect prostate cancer emerged in the late 1980s and revolutionized prostate cancer detection, leading to a surge in early-stage diagnosis in the 1990s.
+Prior PSA screening, men with prostate cancer would most often present symptomatically with incurable, metastatic disease.

-In response to these findings, the United States Preventive Services Task Force (USPSTF), a very influential panel of experts that gives recommendations on preventive and screening measures for American patients, recommended against routine prostate cancer screening for elderly men older than age 75 in 2008, since these men often die of non-prostate cancer causes as opposed to a screen-detected prostate cancer.
-Then in 2012, the USPSTF recommended against routine screening for all men, suggesting the harms of screening were not worth the benefits.
+In response to these findings, the United States Preventive Services Task Force (USPSTF), an influential panel of experts that provides evidence-based recommendations on preventive and screening measures for American patients, revised its guidance on prostate cancer screening.
+In 2008, the USPSTF recommended against routine prostate cancer screening for men older than 75, recognizing that these men often die from causes unrelated to prostate cancer.
+By 2012, the USPSTF broadened its recommendation, advising against routine screening for all men, suggesting that the harms of screening outweighed the benefits.
 (Figure 3.)

-Importantly, these recommendations were largely based on the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial conducted in the United States.
-This trial showed no difference in mortality between men randomized to screening or no screening.
-However, several issues emerged following the 2012 recommendation.
-The amount of contamination (PSA screening) in the control arm of the PLCO trial was found to be substantial which minimized the measured effect of screening in the treatment arm.
-Additionally, trials from Europe with less contamination did note a decrease in mortality in men screened for prostate cancer.
-Screening was also noted to result in decreases in the incidence of metastatic prostate cancer which can lead to significant morbidity in patients due the cancer itself and the additional treatments needed.
-Finally, the indolent course of some low-grade prostate cancers had been noted, and more urologists were managing these men with surveillance strategies to minimize overtreatment (see “Localized prostate cancer management” below)
+Importantly, these recommendations were largely based on the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial conducted in the United States, which found no difference in mortality between men randomized to screened or unscreened groups.
+However, several issues emerged following the 2012 guidanceNotably, the amount of contamination (PSA screening) in the control arm of the PLCO trial was found to be substantial, which likely minimized the measured effect of screening in the treatment arm.
+Additionally, in trials from Europe where contamination was lower, there was a reduction in mortality among men screened for prostate cancer.
+Screening was also found to result in decreased incidence of metastatic prostate cancer, a condition which can lead to significant morbidity due to the cancer itself and the additional treatments needed.
+Finally, the indolent course of some low-grade prostate cancers had been noted, leading to a shift in clinical practice, with more urologists managing these men with surveillance strategies to minimize overtreatment (see “Localized prostate cancer management” below).

-As a result, the USPSTF revised their stance on prostate cancer screening in 2018.
-For men age 55 to 69 years, they recommend the decision to initiate screening should be made after an informed conversation between men and their clinicians about the risk and benefits of screening.
-For men age 70 years and older, a recommendation against screening was maintained.
+As a result, the USPSTF updated its guidelines on prostate cancer screening in 2018.
+For men aged 55 to 69, they recommended that the decision to initiate screening should be made after an informed conversation between the patient and their clinicians about the risk and benefits of screening.
+For men aged 70 and older, the recommendation against screening was maintained.

 Figure 3.
 Timeline of Screening Guidelines